inariksit/cclaw-zettelkasten/README.md

 # zettelkasten
 Notes for the CCLAW reading list in zettelkasten format

 Use https://neuron.zettel.page/ to create nice interlinked html.
+(The `.neuron/` directory isn't under version control.)